carbon-language/carbon-lang/llvm/docs/ExceptionHandling.rst

  not yet fully implemented.
 The text below describes how it will work when completed.)

-The Windows runtime function for C++ exception handling uses a mutli-phase approach.
+The Windows runtime function for C++ exception handling uses a multi-phase approach.
 When an exception occurs it searches the current callstack for a frame that has a handler for the exception.
 If a handler is found, it then calls the cleanup handler for each frame above the handler which has a